akando42/next-map/public/content/posts/07-31/index.md

 ![Techtonic Plate and Mountion of Africa](https://storage.googleapis.com/spykman-world/New%20Technonic%20Plate%20of%20Africa.png)

 The collision and split up between African continent and South America and Australia plates formed the mountain formation both in the East and West of African continent.
-These mountains formation blocked and limited rainny cloud to be able to reach deep inside the African continential shells which results in Savana like climates with fews lakes, rivers or vegetation food sources.
+These mountains formation blocked and limited rainny clouds to be able to reach deep inside the African continential shells which results in Savana like climates with fews lakes, rivers or vegetation food sources.

 ![The Savana Climate](https://storage.googleapis.com/spykman-world/Wind%20Pattern%20Around%20Africa.png)